Mike578/board_games_project/README.md

 <b> 1.Business Use Case </b>

-  Understanding what are the main factors that may influence the chances of success when releasing a new board game on the market.
+  Understanding what are the main factors that may influence the chances of success when releasing a new board game on the market. <br>
   Qualified and funny board games satisfy customers and may enhance the maximization of profit for a publishing company or for an independent game creator.

 <b> 2.
 Goal </b>
-The goal of my project is to:
+The goal of my project is to:<br>
-• Analyze the various criteria that belong to the board-gaming industry •Identify the key factors of a good game rating, and create a prediction model
+• Analyze the various criteria that belong to the board-gaming industry
+• Identify the key factors of a good game rating, and create a prediction model

 <b> 3.Plan </b>